-An IUD, or intrauterine device, is a form of contraception that is placed in the uterus by a healthcare professional and can provide long-lasting pregnancy prevention.
+An IUD, or intrauterine device, is a form of contraception that is placed in the uterus by a healthcare provider and can provide long-lasting pregnancy prevention.
 Kyleena is a hormone-releasing IUD that works for up to 5 years.
-Mirena is also a hormone-releasing IUD, and prevents pregnancy for up to 6 years.
-Mirena also treats heavy periods for up to 5 years in women who choose an IUD for birth control.
-Keep scrolling to learn more about IUDs and see if its the right choice for you.
+Mirena is also a hormone-releasing IUD that prevents pregnancy for up to 8 years.
+Mirena can also be used to decrease menstrual blood loss for up to 5 years in women who have heavy menstrual flow and who also want to use a birth control method that is placed in the uterus to prevent pregnancy.
+Keep scrolling to learn more about IUDs and see if it's the right choice for you.

 How does an IUD actually work?

 The hormone levonorgestrel, that’s released into your uterus by Kyleena and Mirena, prevents pregnancy most likely by: